Skip to main content

 Consumer-tick-driven arbitration

 Arbitration shifts from "main thread at global sync" to "consumer thread at the start of every tick that owns the InPort".
-The lookahead scheduler already gates the consumer's tick on predecessor progress atomics, so the arbiter can safely drain everything up to the slowest predecessor's published cycle.
+The lookahead scheduler already gates the consumer's tick on predecessor progress atomics, so the arbiter can safely drain each connection up to its own producer's published cycle.

 Sequencing